microsoft/PowerToys/doc/releases/0.64.0/tests-checklist-seraphima.md

 * Change screen resolution or scaling.
     - [ ] Assign grid layout, verify that the assigned layout fits the screen.
       NOTE: canvas layout could not fit the screen if it was created on a monitor with a different resolution.
+- [ ] Apply 2 windows to the same zone, verify that window swithing works (`Win + PgUp/PgDown`)
+- [ ] Verify that window switching still works after switching to another virtual desktop and back.
 - [ ] Disable FZ
 - [ ] Re-enable FZ, verify that everything is in the same state as it was before disabling.